 - Noble Rot.
 London based, publishes quarterly, a various “who’s who” of contributing authors, reads like the Rolling Stone of the wine world.
 It’s exciting, friends, and if you can get your hands on a print copy you should.
 It’s not sold here in Texas, but I found a copy while in Seattle and it seems they can be ordered online from the Noble website.

 - “Cork Dork” by Bianca Bosker.
 When the academia of wine study goes dry as a mouth full of tannins, draw inspiration from Bianca’s wine path.
 She is such a genuine, thankful, intelligent soul.
-I cannot rave enough, so much so that I posted an entire review of her book here on The Client Bar last August, and annotated her entire book for my personal entertainment.
+I cannot rave enough, so much so that I posted an entire review of her book here on The Client Bar and annotated my copy of her book for personal entertainment.

 - “The New Wine Rules” by Jon Bonne.
 A quick, pocket sized read to bring wine experience into modern vernacular.
 If I would have found an easy to read, digestable tidbit wine book this instructive in my 20s, the world today would be a different place.